Suda2151/cmustudent-portfolio/final_project_part2Outline.md

 ## Wireframe(Presentation workflow):
-Based on user research, there are some items that need to be revised.
+Based on user research, there are some items that need to be revised.<br>
 The following items were updated on the wireframe as Presentation.<br>
 1. high-level summarization and background of my analysis are put on the first slide.
 2. Emphasizing items are bold or made as bigger font accordingly.